Patapsco Female Institute: Archer era

-Robert Harris Archer (1812 - 1875) was a native of Harford County, Maryland.
+Robert Harris Archer (1812–1875) was a native of Harford County, Maryland.
 He was a graduate of West Point and resigned from the army in late 1837.
-In the 1840s he started a girls' school in Baltimore.
-He ran girls' schools the rest of his life.
-This Robert H. Archer is sometimes confused with his first cousin, Robert H. Archer (1820 - 1878).
-The other Robert H. Archer was the brother of Confederate general James Jay Archer and served in the Confederate Army, mostly on his brother’s staff.
+In the 1840s he started a girls' school in Baltimore and ran them the rest of his life.
+(Note: This Robert H. Archer is sometimes confused with his first cousin, Robert H. Archer (1820–1878).
+The other Robert H. Archer was the brother of Confederate general James Jay Archer and served in the Confederate Army, mostly on his brother’s staff.)

-The PFI under Archer was different from the school run by Phelps.
+Archer ran the school differently than Phelps.
 The school was larger, the fees were higher, the girls had more freedom of movement, and more students stayed at the school when classes were not in session.
-Mr. Archer had programs year round for the girls.
-He was observed, for example, in July, 1857, with some of the girls at one of the spas in what was then western Virginia.
-The demographics of the student body were different.
-When Phelps came to PFI she brought students with her from the Rahway school.
-Some had also attended the West Chester school.
-Many girls came from states north of Maryland.
-Besides the students she brought with her, the PFI’s existing student body was primarily from Maryland and Virginia.
-Mr. Archer through his family had southern connections.
-There was a much greater deep south representation in Mr. Archer’s student body in his school in Baltimore, which would continue at the PFI.
-With greater freedom of movement, staying at school year round, present for more years, 21, from 1856 -1877, Mr. Archer’s student body made a larger impression on the local community than Phelps’s students.
+As such, the student body made a larger impression on the local community during Archer's 21 years (1856–1877) than under Phelps.
+Archer also had programs year-round.
+For example, he was observed in July 1857 with some of the girls at one of the spas in what was then western Virginia.
+The demographics of the student body were different, too.
+Archer had southern connections through his family, which was reflected in the student body of his school in Baltimore and continued at PFI.

-The Civil War was hard on the PFI and Mr. Archer’s finances.
-In an 1866 letter to a former student he wrote that the war almost ruined him and that he had $30,000 in outstanding pre-war debt due from the parents of students from the former Confederacy.
+The Civil War was hard on the PFI and Archer’s finances.
+In an 1866 letter to a former student, he wrote that the war almost ruined him and that he had $30,000 in outstanding pre-war debt due from the parents of students from the former Confederacy.
 The riots in Baltimore in the spring of 1861, due to the passage of Union regiments through Baltimore on their way to Washington, caused the school to be closed for a time.
 In the fall of 1862, the 12th New Jersey Regiment camped near the school, and the PFI closed again.
 According to the chaplain of the PFI, at the time, Charles S. Spencer, the school re-opened in the spring of 1863.